 Parkinson’s disease is a progressive neurological disorder that damages the central nervous system.
 The condition affects mainly adults over the age of 65.
-It’s estimated that nearly two percent of adults, or about 1 million Americans, in that age range have Parkinson’s disease.

 The most common symptoms of Parkinson’s disease dementia include:

-- appetite changes
+- changes in appetite

 - changes in energy levels

 - paranoid ideas

 Diagnoses of Lewy body dementia (LBD) include dementia with Lewy bodies (DLB) and Parkinson’s disease dementia.
 Symptoms in both of these diagnoses can be similar.